embedly/embedly-docs/endpoints/1/preview.rst

 Preview API
 ===========

-This endpoint provides a simple yet powerful solution for previewing a link.
+This endpoint provides a simple, yet powerful solution for previewing a link.
-It is designed to allow users to select from a number of different options to build an embed, because in the end, the user will have the best insight to an accurate portrayal of the content.
+It is designed to allow users to select from a number of different options to build an embed because in the end, the user will have the best insight to an accurate portrayal of the content.

-Example Calls
+Example Calls:

 ``http://api.embed.ly/1/preview?key=:key&url=:url&maxwidth=:maxwidth&maxheight=:maxheight&format=:format&callback=:callback``